 - Dr. Pennell, along with Dr. Bernie Hennig organized the Central and Eastern European Conference on Health and the Environment, which was held in Prague, CZ in April 2016.
 Approximately 150 scientific experts from 19 countries presented research about how we, as a global environmental health community, can strive to prevent of environmental exposures and disease risks.NIEHS Environmental Factor Newsletter (May 2016).

 - Pennell’s group responds to community concerns about vapor intrusion in a Winston-Salem school in North Carolina.
 Dr. Pennell participates in media interviews and coordinates with University of North Carolina to conduct a community science information session and online resources for the school community.

 - In May 2015, the Pennell Research Group is profiled in UKnow Article.

 - In 2015, NSF awarded Dr. Pennell an NSF CAREER grant entitled Vapor Intrusion, Knowledge Brokers and Environmental Health: A Three Dimensional Perspective.
 This research aims to not only make scientific discoveries, but also ensure research is relevant to policy and practice stakeholders.

-If you are a student interested in joining my research team, you should review the application procedures posted on the Graduate School website and the Civil Engineering Graduate Program website.
+If you are a student interested in joining the Pennell research group, you should review the application procedures posted on the Graduate School website and the Civil Engineering Graduate Program website.

 Department website: http://www.engr.uky.edu/ce/